minamorl/micox/README.md

-# mico - a declarative web framework
+# micox - a declarative web framework